 UNFORTUNATE is more common in many northern or southerly areas of the world and can usually be treated with light to offset the seasonal loss of daylight.

 7. Irregular Depression.

-Do you experience indicators of anxiety (such as overeating, resting way too much, or a severe level of sensitivity to being rejected), however, find yourself instantly livening up in the face of a favorable occasion?
+Do you experience indicators of anxiety (such as overeating, resting way too much, or a severe level of sensitivity to being rejected) but find yourself instantly livening up in the face of a favorable occasion?

 Based upon these signs, you may be identified with irregular clinical depression (existing terms refer to this as a depressive problem with irregular attributes), a type of anxiety that does not follow what was thought to be the “normal” presentation of the disorder.
 Irregular clinical depression is characterized by a particular collection of signs and symptoms connected to the following:

 Irregular anxiety is much more typical than the name could indicate.
 Unlike various other kinds of anxiety, individuals with atypical anxiety may react better to a sort of antidepressant referred to as a monoamine oxidase inhibitor (MAOI).

 If a person has undergone depression for over two years, it is called a persistent depressive disorder.
 Although the cause of depression may be the same as major depression, for some reason, the person may be incapable of overcoming it.
 Previously, PDD was known as dysthymia.

 Manic depression is more commonly known as Bipolar Disorder.
 In the case of bipolar disorder, a person experiences extreme mood swings, ranging from unbelievable highs to depressive lows.
 The person cannot control his behavior and may take drastic steps.
 Manic depression is one of the most severe forms of depression.

 People suffering from psychotic depression have symptoms similar to depression, along with psychotic symptoms like hallucinations, delusions, paranoia, etc.